Kernelised Normalising Flows: Experiments

 \subsection{Initial performance}

-Figure~\ref{fig:nats} presents the learning curves of the train and test loss for Ferumal flows and the two baselines.
-These findings demonstrate that the Ferumal flow-based architecture exhibits faster convergence compared to the neural network baselines.
-This expedited convergence may be due to the data-dependent initialisation of the auxiliary variables.
+Figure~\ref{fig:nats} presents the learning curves of the train and test loss for our Ferumal flow kernelisation and the two neural-network counterparts.
+These findings demonstrate that the Ferumal-flow-based architecture exhibits faster convergence compared to the neural network baselines.
+This may be due to the parameter efficiency provided by our kernelisation or due to the stronger inductive biases provided by kernel machines.
 Throughout our experiments, we maintained default settings and ensured consistent batch sizes across all models.